tryggvigy/pseudo-localization/README.md

 Options:
   -o, --output  Writes output to STDOUT by default.
 Optionally specify a JSON
-                file to write the pseudo-localizations to               [string] -i, --input   Pass in direct input to pseudo-localize                 [string] --debug       Print out all stack traces and other debug info        [boolean] --pretty      Pretty print JSON output                               [boolean] --strategy    Set the strategy for localization
+                file to write the pseudo-localizations to               [string] -i, --input   Pass in direct input to pseudo-localization                 [string] --debug       Print out all stack traces and other debug info        [boolean] --pretty      Pretty print JSON output                               [boolean] --strategy    Set the strategy for localization